DAL Q1 2026 Earnings Call Summary | Stock Taper

 1. Key Financial Results and Metrics

-- Fuel Prices: Averaged $2.62 per gallon, significantly impacted by geopolitical tensions.
+• Fuel Prices: Averaged $2.62 per gallon, significantly impacted by geopolitical events.

 2. Strategic Updates and Business Highlights

-- Delta is investing in fleet renewal, placing orders for 95 new aircraft, and expanding its lounge network.
+• Delta has invested in fleet renewal, ordering 95 new aircraft, and expanding its lounge network.

-- The airline is enhancing its digital travel experience through partnerships, including a new collaboration with Amazon Leo for satellite connectivity.
+• The airline has enhanced its digital travel experience through partnerships, including a significant collaboration with Amazon Leo for satellite connectivity.

 3. Forward Guidance and Outlook